-Guardian: An individual at least 21 years of age who has qualified as a guardian of a minor or incapacitated person pursuant to appointment by a parent or by the court.
-The term includes a limited, emergency, and temporary substitute guardian but not a guardian ad litem.51 guidance on best practice.
+Guardian: An individual at least 21 years of age who has qualified as a guardian of guidance on best practice.

 Guideline: For the purposes of this document, guidelines are established by the effectively by reason of mental illness, mental deficiency, physical illness or disability, chronic use of drugs, chronic intoxication, confinement, detention by a foreign power, disappearance, minority, or other disabling cause (refer to Section 15-1.5-102 (5), C.R.S.).